wizroad/hololens-2-x/README.md

     - Press the Start button.

 ## Acknowledgment
 This work was supported by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No.2019-0-01270, WISE AR UI/UX Platform Development for Smartglasses)
+This project is based on https://github.com/microsoft/HoloLens2ForCV/.